 Black pepper oil is widely regarded as the most effective essential oil for withdrawal symptoms when quitting smoking.
 A study tested the effect of a substitute for nicotine that delivered the vapor of black pepper essential oil, menthol, mint, or an empty cartridge (placebo) on 48 smokers.
 The participants were deprived of nicotine and cigarettes overnight and were asked to smoke one of the smoking devices with one of the four vapors.

-The study discovered that the craving for real cigarettes was substantially reduced among the members of the group inhaling black pepper oil.
+Results showed that cravings for cigarettes were substantially reduced among the members of the group inhaling black pepper oil.
 The oil also alleviated anxiety levels in comparison to the unflavored placebo.

 Lavender, Bergamot, and Chamomile Oils

 Essential oils for smoking cessation and withdrawal symptoms are not only effective when their vapors are inhaled, but also when applied topically.
-In a study of 48 female students participating in a smoking cessation program, the group was taught to perform a self-massage on the hands with a blend of lavender, bergamot, and chamomile essential oils.
+A study was conducted with 48 female students participating in a smoking cessation program.
+The group was taught to perform a self-massage on the hands with a blend of lavender, bergamot, and chamomile essential oils.
 The success of this group in the program was then compared with a control group.

 The study found out that the smoking cessation program that applied aromatherapy massage resulted in a significant reduction in the number of cigarettes smoked per day, as well as nicotine cravings, smoking-related anxiety, and withdrawal symptoms.